 Solid waste is expected to be produced during the construction of the proposed cement plant complex.
 Construction wastes such as fill materials, empty cement bags, wood, steel and other construction spoils are expected to be generated during the construction of the proposed cement plant complex.
 Aside from this, the construction workers will be generating domestic solid wastes.
 A solid waste management plan will be developed and implemented by the contractors with the supervision of Asturias.
 A temporary storage area for the solid wastes will be provided on site.
 All the solid wastes prior to hauling out will be segregated properly.
+Haulinh out of the solid wastes for disposal will be done by accredited service providers.
 Details that shall be considered in the development of the waste management plan are discussed in Section 3.5.